craftercms/docs/source/site-administrators/studio/permission-mappings.rst

-upload_content_cmis        User is permitted to upload an asset file to CMIS repository webdav_read                User is permitted to get a list of items from a WebDAV server webdav_write               User is permitted to upload a file to a WebDAV server content_write              User is permitted to user is permitted to edit content write_configuration        User is permitted to write configuration content for project write_global_configuration User is permitted to write global configuration content for Studio list_plugins               User is permitted to list installed plugins
+upload_content_cmis        User is permitted to upload an asset file to CMIS repository webdav_read                User is permitted to get a list of items from a WebDAV server webdav_write               User is permitted to upload a file to a WebDAV server content_write              User is permitted to edit content write_configuration        User is permitted to write configuration content for project write_global_configuration User is permitted to write global configuration content for Studio list_plugins               User is permitted to list installed plugins